 Which is why goal setting is so important.
 In order to meet these elevated expectations and perform new functions, Executive Assistants need to constantly up their skills and knowledge.
-Goal setting is the perfect way to be clear on your executive assistant objectives & make sure you’re constantly augmenting your abilities and continuing to add value for your executive, and ultimately, for the business.
+Goal setting, especially with a goal setting worksheet, is the perfect way to be clear on your executive assistant objectives & make sure you’re constantly augmenting your abilities and continuing to add value for your executive, and ultimately, for the business.

 Of course, goal setting for Executive Assistants come with its own unique set of challenges.

 Liza Goldberg – who moderates our Executive Assistant communities and is a former EA herself – breaks it down like this: